Your Ad Here

 In 1904, the Brooklyn Ash Removal Co. received the New York City contract for ash removal, and used this coal ash as well as the ash produced from their on-site incineration of dry garbage to fill in marshlands and tributaries of Barren Island in Jamaica Bay.
 This area is now home to Floyd Bennet Field, as well as several marinas.

 In 1909, after the Barren Island land area was maximized to it's limits, Brooklyn Ash Removal would relocate to and went on to operate what was known as the Corona Dump.
 Again, what Brooklyn Ash had done for Barren Island, through the continued dumping of ash from both coal furnaces and incinerated dry refuse that Brooklyn Ash was producing, eventually turned the Corona salt marshes into landfill.
-The incinerators and adjoining buildings would be demolished in 1939, to make way for the construction of the Belt Parkway.

 In 1918, the Brooklyn Ash Removal Co. re-incorporated after merging with the Flushing Bay Improvement Co., a general contracting and ash removal firm.
 Records show it was located at 186 Remsen Street.